You probably know about cdnperf.com, but don’t choose a CDN just based on that.

 AfricaLatin America | $0.11/GB | $0.08/GB | $0.06/GB | $0.04/GB |

-XDN is a free CDN you can use with WPX Hosting.
+XDN is a free CDN offered on WPX Hosting.

-The only “benchmark” they give is a GTmetrix report of the CEO’s homepage and they don’t list how many PoPs or other technical specs about the CDN (which is usually a red flag to me).
-Since WPX uses LiteSpeed servers, you might want to use QUIC.cloud (standard) or Cloudflare instead.
+It only has 37 locations and like RocketCDN, only serves static files from the CDN.
+The only “benchmark” they give is a GTmetrix report of the CEO’s homepage, but they hardly list any technical specs (which is usually a red flag).
+Since WPX uses LiteSpeed, you should use QUIC.

 XDN’s data centers are listed on their blog: